inabajunmr/azidp4j/docs/endpoint-implementations.md

 ## Introspection

 AzIdP4J supports introspection request.
-But AzIdP4J doesn't manage client authentication or token authorization so service must implement it by itself.
+But AzIdP4J doesn't manage client authentication or token authorization so the service must implement it by itself.

 ### Specification